Aboriginal life expectancy

 We can't really even track changes to say yes, things are on the way up or no, they're getting worse.—Prof Tony Barnes, Charles Darwin University

-Two estimates of Indigenous life expectancy in 2008 differed by as much as five years, providing contradictory messages on the magnitude of the life expectancy gap and rendering any mortality rate calculation unreliable .
+Two estimates of Aboriginal life expectancy in 2008 differed by as much as five years, providing contradictory messages on the magnitude of the life expectancy gap and rendering any mortality rate calculation unreliable .

 Hence the Australian Bureau of Statistics had to use a ‘semi-theoretical’ approach for its calculations and has done so since 1996 because census results are ‘unreliable’.